TP-Tong/Website/content/publication/2022/gendexgrasp/index.md

 publication_types: ['1', '3']

 # Publication name and optional abbreviated publication name.
-publication: 'International Conference on Robotics and Automation'
+publication: 'International Conference on Robotics and Automation (Submission)'
-publication_short: 'ICRA'
+publication_short: 'ICRA (Submission)'

 abstract: Generating dexterous grasping has been a long-standing and challenging robotic task.
 Despite recent progress, existing methods primarily suffer from two issues.
 First, most prior arts focus on a specific type of robot hand, lacking generalizable capability of handling unseen ones.
 Second, prior arts oftentimes fail to rapidly generate diverse grasps with a high success rate.
 To jointly tackle these challenges with a unified solution, we propose GenDexGrasp, a novel hand-agnostic grasping algorithm for generalizable grasping.
 GenDexGrasp is trained on our proposed large-scale multi-hand grasping dataset MultiDex synthesized with force closure optimization.
 By leveraging the contact map as a hand-agnostic intermediate representation, GenDexGrasp efficiently generates diverse and plausible grasping poses with a high success rate and can transfer among diverse multi-fingered robotic hands.
 Compared with previous methods, GenDexGrasp achieves a three-way trade-off among success rate, inference speed, and diversity.